2012 Cleveland Browns season: 2012 Draft Class

-Undrafted Free Agents
+Undrafted free agents

 Supplemental Draft

 On July 12, the Browns selected WR Josh Gordon of Baylor with a second round pick in the supplemental draft.
-The Browns will forfeit their second round pick in the 2013 NFL Draft.
+The Browns will forfeit their second round pick in the 2013 NFL draft.
 Gordon became only the second player drafted by the Browns in the supplemental draft, the other being QB Bernie Kosar in 1985.

 Other news and notes

 LB Fujita suspension

 On May 2, NFL commissioner Roger Goodell announced a three-game suspension for LB Scott Fujita for his role in the New Orleans Saints bounty scandal in 2009.
 Fujita was suspended along with former Saints teammates Jonathan Vilma, Anthony Hargrove, and Will Smith for what the commissioner called "conduct detrimental to the NFL as a result of their leadership roles."

 Fujita and the three other players have appealed the suspensions, however on July 3 Goodell upheld the suspensions.

 On September 7, two days before the Week 1 game, the suspensions against Fujita and the other players were overturned.
 Fujita started the Week 1 contest.